kyma-project/kyma/docs/console/docs/06-03-backendmodule.md

 ## Sample custom resource

-This is a sample CR that enables the `servicecatalog` module in the UI API Layer:
+This is a sample CR that enables the `servicecatalog` module in the Console Backend Service:

 ```
 apiVersion: ui.kyma-project.io/v1alpha1